jens-gilion/pydantic-ai-temporal-validation-repro/README.md

 4. Validation in workflow → fails again
 5. After max retries exhausted, **workflow fails** with `UnexpectedModelBehavior`

+**Consequences**:
-**Consequence**: When validation ultimately fails, it's a workflow-level failure, not an activity failure.
-This means Temporal's activity retry policies, timeouts, and error handling don't apply to validation failures.
+- When validation ultimately fails, it's a workflow-level failure, not an activity failure.
+Temporal's activity retry policies, timeouts, and error handling don't apply to validation failures.
+- Since validation isn't an activity, you can't inspect the input passed to validation in Temporal's UI - making debugging harder.

 ## Why This Matters